-3. Cleaning the exterior of my Airstream.
-Suggestions:
+2. Suggestions for cleaning the exterior of my Airstream.

 Airstream recommends washing the trailer using a mild auto detergent safe for clear coated surfaces.
 Airstream recommends washing based on operating conditions and waxing a minimum of twice a year.
 Walbernize Superseal is a product that was designed specifically for Airstream and provides good wax protection.